 Tables 1 and 2 summarize the activity on the BOP's Consolidated Statements of Changes in Net Position and Consolidated Statements of Net Cost.
-The tables show the funds provided to the BOP for the fiscal years ended September 30, 2020 and 2019 for the purpose of achieving the strategic goals.
+The tables show the funds provided to the BOP for the fiscal years ended September 30, 2021 and 2020 for the purpose of achieving the strategic program: Prisons and Detention.